The absolute best quotes about work from the Dowager Countess of Grantham in Downton Abbey

 During the first Christmas Special episode of Downton Abbey, the Dowager Countess was talking to Mary’s stiff-collared fiance, Sir Richard.
-The family was playing charades and Mary was doing a funny interpretation of a book title.
+The family was playing charades for Christmas at Downton and Mary was doing a funny interpretation of a book title.
 Sir Richard seemed appalled that Mary would make a fool of herself in that way, to which the Dowager responded with this quote.

 The parallels to the 21st century working world are fairly easy here.

 For one, there are many instances at work where you have to appear ridiculous in order to get what you want.
 A common example is guerilla marketing, where people pull of crazy stunts, like walking around town in an animal costume, to get press for their company.

 Secondly, sometimes you have to help out another coworker in a way that makes you feel ridiculous.
 Maybe that’s writing annoying tweets or seeming funny in a meeting to lighten the mood with a client.
 There are many times where people have to put pride aside and enjoy the moment, which is what the Dowager was really getting at with this comment.

 21 – Count your blessings and move past problems